qwat/QWAT/doc/install.rst

 **Create a postgreSQL service file for database authentication**

 This file is used by postgreSQL to simplify the connection process.
-On linux, you will find it in your home directory ~/.pg_service.conf
+On unix, you will find it in your home directory `.pg_service.conf <http://www.postgresql.org/docs/current/static/libpq-pgservice.html>`_ file in the users home directory or in the directory specified by the `PGSYSCONFDIR or PGSERVICEFILE <http://www.postgresql.org/docs/current/static/libpq-envars.html>`_ variables.

 Add the following sections::